mpdhavale/cheat_sheet/README.md

         src: files/${FILE}
 	dest: ${ABS_PATH_TO_FILE}
       notify: ${HANDLER_NAME}			# Kicks off a handler
+      # Note: if the copy statement is being called from a module, you don't have to specify "files/"
+      #       as part of the src path (this directory is checked for you automatically).
+Both should work, though?

     - name: Check if a port is up yet
       wait_for:					# By default, checks every second (this is configurable).